ePartner Premium Engagement Opportunities

 Progressive Dinner [max of 12]

-Senior Design Center “Posters & Pies” Event [max of 4]
+Senior Design Center “Posters & Pies” [max of 4]

-Fall or Spring – At the end of every semester, student project teams present summary project presentations and hands-on demos of their semester's project work to sponsors and VIP corporate guests.
-Approximately 300-500 people attend this event. ePartners selecting this option are welcome to attend the event.
+Fall or Spring – At the end of every semester, student project teams present summary project presentations and/or hands-on demos of their semester's project work to sponsors and VIP corporate guests.
+Approximately 300-500 people attend this event. ePartners selecting this option will be recognized prominently at the event and in all associated promotional materials, and representatives will be invited to attend the event. undergrad symbol

 Strategic Advisory Board Networking Breakfast & Lunch